About Jackson | ジャクソンについて

-Jackson Kanahashi Bliss is a hapa writer of fiction/creative nonfiction and an interdisciplinary scholar.
-He's obsessed with tea, dream pop, trains, (Japanese) novels, the perfect tattoo, tight jeans, and video games like a bad Nisei.
-For the record, his metrosexuality is untouchable.
-Born and raised in Northern Michigan until early adolescence, Jackson has spent his formative years in Chicago, LA, New York, and the Pacific Northwest, including two years in Argentina, Burkina Faso, and Azerbaijan.
+Jackson Kanahashi Bliss is the author of the literary hypertext, Dukkha, My Love.
+He is a hapa (non) fiction writer and an interdisciplinary scholar.
+Obsessed with tea, dream pop, high-speed trains, coming-of-age novels, the perfect tat, cafés, tight jeans, マンガ (manga), vinyl, and video game gender constructions, Jackson is a bad Nisei.
+For the record, his metrosexuality is out of control.
+Born and raised in Northern Michigan until early adolescence, he has spent his formative years in Chicago, LA, New York, and the Pacific Northwest, including several years in Argentina, Burkina Faso, and Azerbaijan.
 Jackson has a BA in comparative literature from Oberlin College and a MFA in fiction from the University of Notre Dame where he was the Fiction Fellow and the 2007 Sparks Prize winner.
-He also has a MA in English and a PhD in Literature and Creative Writing from the University of Southern California where he worked with Aimee Bender, Viet Thanh Nyugen, and TC Boyle on an interdisciplinary dissertation about mediation, gender performance, and cultural compartmentalization in contemporary Asian American literature in addition to an intersecting coming-of-age novel about love and racial self-discovery called Ninjas of My Greater Self.
+He also has a MA in English and a PhD in Literature and Creative Writing from the University of Southern California where he worked with Aimee Bender, Viet Thanh Nguyen, and TC Boyle on an interdisciplinary dissertation about narrative mediation, gender performance, and cultural compartmentalization in contemporary Asian American literature in addition to an intersecting coming-of-age novel about love and racial self-discovery called Ninjas of My Greater Self.
 Jackson was the 1st Runner-up for the Poets & Writer's California Writer's Exchange Award in fiction and a hapa panelist at the Mixed Remixed Festival 2016.
-His short stories and essays have appeared recently in Guernica, Ploughshares, Tin House, Boston Review, Witness, Joyland, Santa Monica Review, Pleiades, Arts & Letters, Hobart, The Daily Dot, and The Beiging of America Anthology: Personal Narratives about Being Mixed Race in the Twenty-First Century, among many others.
-He writes essays about APIA literature, video games, and gender constructions for the Ploughshares blog and teaches at the University of California Irvine.
-He is represented by the badass Maggie Riggs.
+His short stories and essays have appeared in Guernica, Ploughshares, Tin House, Antioch Review, Boston Review, Witness, Fiction, Kenyon Review, ZYZZYVA, Joyland, Santa Monica Review, Quarterly West, Pleiades, Arts & Letters, Fiction International, Hobart, 3:AM Magazine, The Daily Dot, the 2012-2013 Anthology of APIA Literature, and The Beiging of America Anthology, among many others.
+He has written essays about APIA literature, video games, and gender constructions for Ploughshares.
+Jackson teaches writing at the University of California Irvine.

 10 Random Facts about Jackson

 一。 Jackson speaks Japanese like a schoolboy.
-Not as in giddy either, but as in questionable grammar, cute, unmanly intonations + extremely limited vocabulary
+Not as in giddy schoolboy either, but as in flawed grammar, boyish facial expressions, questionable intonations, and a ten-year old vocabulary